insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

     *   **Fake Founder Cleanup**: Downgrades "Founder" edges to "Works At" if the person's title explicitly indicates a non-founder role (e.g., "Associate", "VP").
     *   **Location Enrichment**: Infers missing city/country using GPT-5.1 (internal data) or **Perplexity** (web search) if internal data is insufficient.
     *   **Stale Re-Enrichment**: Entities not updated in 6+ months are queued for re-enrichment (clears `enriched`, `enrichment_source`, `relationships_extracted_at` flags).
 3.  **Neo4j Sync** *(always runs)*: Pushes all cleanup changes to the graph database.
 Runs even if previous steps fail to ensure partial changes are persisted.

 **Manual Trigger**: Run with `--full` flag for a complete database scan (ignores date filter).

+### Affinity Sync Resilience
+- 404 errors (entity deleted from Affinity) are logged as warnings, not failures
+- Null content fields are handled gracefully (prevents `substring` errors)
+- Orphaned entities (stale Affinity IDs) are flagged for re-sync in weekly cleanup

+### Taxonomy Skip Mechanism
+Entities that fail classification 3 times are marked with `taxonomy_skip_until` (30 days).
+This prevents wasting API calls on unclassifiable entities.
+- `taxonomy_attempts`: Count of failed attempts
+- `taxonomy_skip_until`: Skip date (null = not skipped)
+- Use `--force` flag to override and retry skipped entities

 ### Common Issues & Debugging
 *   **"Supabase 0-row bug"**: If scripts fail to fetch data, ensure the `supabase-js` client is initialized with the *Service Role Key*, not the Anon Key.